-Recent works of the composer often includes extended attempts to the chance operations in music.
+Recent works of the composer often include extended attempts to the chance operations in music.
 His works were performed among others in The Dutch National Opera & Ballet, Het Orgelpark, Het Splendor in Amsterdam, Ehrbar Hall of Prayner Conservatory in Vienna, Concert Hall of the Polish Radio Philharmonic Orchestra of Witold Lutoslawski, Mazovian Institute of Culture, Gallery of the Porczyński Family, The Fryderyk Chopin University of Music in Warsaw; during many concerts of the Polish Composers’ Union and during the concert organised by Yuri Bashmet in Steinschaler Dörfl, Austria.
-In 2016, his music theatre “Speech of Avenice” for voice, blockflutes, live electronics and lights was commissioned by the Gesti Festival Amsterdam (organised for the 50th anniversary of the piece “Gesti” by Luciano Berio).
+In 2016, his music theatre “Speech of Avenice” for voice, blockflutes, live electronics and lights was commissioned by the Gesti Festival Amsterdam (organized for the 50th anniversary of the piece “Gesti” by Luciano Berio).
 His music has also been performed during two editions of the Composers’ Festival Amsterdam.
 In 2017 his work “16 Fractals for 4 Ensembles” was performed by The Score Collective conducted by Lucas Vis.
-In this work, composer used especially designed by him compositional technique of “coordinated aleatoricism” created by connecting developments of Christian Wolff coordination technique and Witold Lutosławski limited aleatoricism.
+In this work, the composer used specially designed by him the compositional technique of “coordinated aleatoricism” created by connecting developments of Christian Wolff coordination technique and Witold Lutosławski limited aleatoricism.
 Being especially interested in new forms of expression – mainly contemporary, experimental music – his role as the composer, himself explains as “somebody who makes conscious connections to achieve something new – by creating special relations, which continue to live their own life hereafter”.

 Adam Łukawski also performs his own works as a pianist, double-bassist and live-electronics performer.
-He is a member of the improvisation theatre group BCA Flash as improvising musician.
+He is a member of the improvisation theatre group BCA Flash as an improvising musician.

 Laureate of the international composition competitions, among others: “In modo di Lutoslawski” (2013, Warsaw, Poland) for aleatoric composition “Mirrors” for a symphony orchestra, UFM Composers’ Forum National Composition Competition (2015, Warsaw, Poland) for “Acharya Mrityuh” for quartet, Golden Key Piano Composition Competition (2016, New York, USA / Vienna, Austria) for “Maya” for piano, IBLA Grand Prize “Most Distinguished Musician” (2016, New York, USA/ Ragusa, Italy) for “Visions of Consciousness” for piano.